Carly Simon discography: 2001–present: Post-Arista releases

 In 2001, Simon performed on "Son of a Gun" with Janet Jackson on Jackson's album All for You.
 The song was released as a single and peaked at No. 28 on the Billboard Hot 100.
 In 2002, Simon released her first Christmas album Christmas Is Almost Here, and the two-disc career retrospective Anthology.
 The single-disc Reflections: Carly Simon's Greatest Hits was released in 2004 to great commercial success; it peaked at No. 22 on the Billboard 200, remained on the chart for 19 weeks, and went Gold.
 In 2005, Simon signed with Columbia Records and released her fourth album of standards, Moonlight Serenade, which reached No. 7 on the Billboard 200, and earned Simon her 14th Grammy nomination the following year.
 In the fall of 2005, Simon performed two concerts on board the RMS Queen Mary 2.
 A Moonlight Serenade on the Queen Mary 2 was broadcast on various PBS stations that December and released on DVD.
 Simon performed with Andreas Vollenweider on four tracks for his 2006 holiday album, Midnight Clear.

 Simon's fifth collection of covers, Into White, was released to critical acclaim in January 2007 and became Billboard's Hot Shot Debut, entering the chart at No. 15 and peaking at No. 13 in its second week.
 In April 2008, Simon released This Kind of Love, which debuted at No. 15 on the Billboard 200.
 It was her first album of original material since The Bedroom Tapes eight years earlier and was released on the Starbucks label, Hear Music.
 In October 2009, Simon released Never Been Gone, an album of acoustic reworkings of some of her classic songs, which is her most recent studio album to date.
 In 2015, Songs From The Trees (A Musical Memoir Collection) was simultaneously released as a tie-in to Simon's autobiography, Boys in the Trees: A Memoir.
 The two-disc set contained two previously unreleased songs, "Showdown" (originally recorded during the sessions for her 1978 album Boys in the Trees) and "I Can't Thank You Enough", a brand new song written and performed with her son Ben Taylor.

-On January 27, 2023, Live at Grand Central was re-released on Blu-ray, CD and Vinyl.
-It was announced on July 12, 2023, that the compilation album These Are the Good Old Days: The Carly Simon and Jac Holzman Story would be released on CD and Vinyl on September 15, 2023.
+On January 27, 2023, Live at Grand Central was re-released on Blu-ray, CD, and Vinyl.
+On September 15, 2023, the compilation album These Are the Good Old Days: The Carly Simon and Jac Holzman Story was released on CD and Vinyl.
 The collection features a mix of hits and deep cuts selected from Simon's first three albums, chosen and sequenced by Holzman.
+On June 11, 2026, Simon released a new single, "Howl", along with the announcement of her 24th studio album Comes in Waves.
+Comes in Waves was released on August 14, and is her first studio album featuring new music since This Kind of Love in 2008.